The Sacrament of Marriage

 A premarital investigation which is simply an interview required by church law.

-You should bring with you a recent copy of your Baptismal Certificate (not more than six months old) for our files.
+You must bring with you a recently issued copy of your Baptismal Certificate (not more than six months old) for our files.

 Options will be explained for some of the aspects you might have for your celebration.

-After you have attended the Marriage Preparation Course and around the same time that you have your meeting with our priest or deacon you should make an appointment to see our Music Director by calling the parish office.
-If there is no answer, you may leave a message on the voice mail or contact the rectory office at 472-3970.
+Once you have completed Marriage Preparation and met with a priest or deacon, you should make an appointment to see our Music Director by calling the parish office at 472-3970.
 Approval for the music must be given by the Music Director prior to printing of any programs or the finalizing of music plans.
 More discussion on music can be found in the Music section of the website located under the Wedding Music Planning.